Every Thursday from 7:00 am until Noon

 The Goldsby Veterans Memorial is filled with bricks with veterans names along the Walk of Honor.
 If you would like to purchase a brick for the veteran in your life please stop by on Thursday to get one in the works.
 Harold Harvell, JD Kinard and Riley Phillips are available each Thursday to assist you with the purchase of your Brick, Military Hat or one of our One Hundred Stories from Veterans Corner books written by Dr. Kami Day.
 Harold can be reached at 405-596-8755 anytime or at Goldsby on Thursday mornings.

 For those who need food items Sid Smith has food boxes prepared each Thursday for anyone who needs this assistance.
+Last week we gave out seven boxes to families who needed them.
 Sid has been doing this job since we started our Benevolence fund and we do appreciate his knowledge and ability to provide this service to Veterans Corner.
+Last week he gave out ten boxes of food to veterans and their families who needed it.
 Thanks Sid!

 Click here to visit Veterans Corner Facebook